 What do 16-17 year olds need to do to get the vaccine?

-16-17 year olds will be sent a letter inviting them to an appointment.
-They can also register on the online self-registration portal.
+Young people aged 16 and 17 should have already received an invitation letter to receive their first dose.
+Those who have not received an invitation letter can register on the online self-registration portal for their first vaccine.
 This is a convenient and immediate way to register for the coronavirus vaccine and receive vaccination appointment details.

 What do I need to do if my child is in one of the key vulnerable groups?

 If your child falls into any of these categories, you’ll either be sent a letter inviting your child to get the vaccine, or you’ll be contacted by their health professional.
 You may be asked to go to a vaccination centre, or your child may be able to get the vaccine at home or in their care setting, depending on their needs.
 You can find out more this and about rearranging your appointment if you need to on the NHS Inform website.

 Why are all 12-15 year olds now being offered the vaccine?

 Although young people are less likely to get seriously ill from COVID-19, they can still catch it, and the more young people who catch it, the more school they and their fellow pupils miss, due to self-isolation.
 They can also pass the virus on to other people in their families and communities.

 The recent JCVI advice focused only on public health benefits.
 Additional likely benefits from vaccination include reducing disruption to children’s education and consequent reduction in public health harm.

 The UK CMOs looked at wider public health benefits and risks of universal vaccination in this age group to determine risks and benefits.
 Wider issues relevant to the public health of children and young people aged 12-15 years were also considered, including education, operational and mental health issues.